 If you have a water heater in your home, there's a good chance it's a tank unit.
 This type of water heater has been around for years and is currently the most popular water heating choice on the market.
 They provide many advantages over alternatives (like on-demand water heaters).

-One disadvantage is that to provide you with hot water when you want it.
-Tank units need to run continuously, even while you sleep or are not even home.
-So before we get into the tutorial, I would like to recommend that you choose an energy-efficient water heater.
+One disadvantage is that to provide you with hot water, storage water heaters need to run continuously, even while you sleep.
+So before we get into the tutorial, I would like to recommend choosing an energy-efficient water heater.
 It will pay off in the long run and is an excellent way to help conserve resources.
 Whether you are installing an electric or gas unit, this guide will give you the knowledge you seek on how to replace a hot water heater.
 It should go without saying that you need to match the fuel type to whatever setup you have existing at your home.
 There are converters from propane to natural gas, and vice versa, that you can purchase separately, but most manufacturers today provide fuel-specific water heaters from the factory, keeping things simple always a great general rule of thumb.

 How Often to Replace Water Heater?

 It depends on the type.
 Expect your gas water heater to last somewhere around ten to twelve years, and an electric tank will need to be replaced every fifteen years or so.
 Tankless water heaters can last even longer!

 Mythbusters Water Heater Explosion